mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

 ### Choosing an IDE

 To use YAMTL appropriately, an IDE must be properly configured.
-Let's check out the required configurations for some of the most popular IDEs: Eclipse, IntelliJ, and VSCode.
+Let"s check out the required configurations for some of the most popular IDEs: Eclipse, IntelliJ, and VSCode.

 #### Eclipse